solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/intro.md

 import CardLayout from "../../src/layouts/CardLayout" import { FAQ, FAQSection } from '@site/src/components/FAQ';

-The Solana dApp Store is the fee-free Web3 app store for the Solana Mobile phones, Saga and the upcoming [Seeker](https://solanamobile.com/).
+The Solana dApp Store is the crypto-friendly app store for the Solana Mobile phones, Saga and the upcoming [Seeker](https://solanamobile.com/).

 ## Getting Started